 Visit Derg Castle & Park

-Derg Castle should be on top of your to-visit list in Castlederg Village.
+Derg Castle should be at the top of your to-visit list in Castlederg Village.
 After all, this is the castle after which the village is named.
-Though not much of Derg Castle’s architectural details are preserved, it shows pretty well from the north bank of the river Derg.
-Entrance is free and so you would feel —free — when visiting this rural castle.
+Though not much of Derg Castle’s architectural details are preserved, it is pretty well shown from the north bank of the Derg River.
+Entrance is free, so you would feel free when visiting this rural castle.

-The fortification is part of the Castle Park, where visitors get firsthand information about the remains of the castle.
+The fortification is part of Castle Park, where visitors can learn firsthand about the remains of the castle.

 Visit the Castlederg Library